IntelliHubIoT/AzureIoTFieldGateway/README.md

 By default this script creates a web server on port 8080 but you can change this by changing the `const PORT` to what ever value you wish.
 You will also need to change the server setting from localhost to your Pi's IP address or the name of your Pi.

+###arduino-iothub-client.ino
+The arduino sketch will need changing to fit your needs.
+The sketch contains a few constants which you should change to control how often the arduino sends a message to the Pi, how often it polls the Pi to check for messages and the device Id of the Arduino.
+Change the device Id in the arduino iothub file to what ever you want.
+In my example I'm using a Guid as the device Id but you could give it a friendlier name such as "Arduino1".
+You will also need to set the `gatewayAddress` and `gatewayPort` to your where your raspberry-iothub-server.js script is running.